pbinkley/microcopying_1940/index.markdown

 will have to move them a great deal farther than Cambridge, perhaps over to Canada.
-We might even have some of these refugee archives, which of course are editorial selections by the officers in power, sent over to this country for safe <span style="page" id="page134">[p.134]</span> keeping until after the war, so it is just possible we might foresee the necessity of organizing a project for copying refugee collections which are fleeing from Great Britain and France and Italy and Poland and other places, over to this
+We might even have some of these refugee archives, which of course are editorial selections by the officers in power, sent over to this country for safe <span class="page" id="page134">[p.134]</span> keeping until after the war, so it is just possible we might foresee the necessity of organizing a project for copying refugee collections which are fleeing from Great Britain and France and Italy and Poland and other places, over to this